 According to Bandura's theory, the second stage involves inducing self-efficacy (Juwita et al., 2023).
 Fourteen self-efficacy induction outcomes have been identified and will be incorporated into the self-efficacy program.
 A knee OA exercise in group was provided by social workers to facilitate engagement in physical exercise for OA, and OA exercise in individual was provided by videos.
-The designated social worker is selected from individuals registered as social workers in the healthcare sector who reside in the participants' respective areas.
-Each group was led by trained social workers who provided eight training sessions to the participants.
+The designated social worker is selected from individuals registered as social workers in the healthcare sector who reside in the participants' respective Each group was led by trained social workers who provided eight training sessions to the participants. areas.
 Each group consisted of two social workers and 9-12 elderly individuals.
 In Individual, participants watched a video provided by the researcher and attended one meeting to ensure proper practice of the recommended physical exercises.
 The self-efficacy group received both physical exercise intervention and self-efficacy training, while the non-self-efficacy group received physical exercise intervention alone.
-Individuals with self-efficacy received physical exercise videos without self-efficacy components (Figure 1).
+Individuals with selfefficacy received physical exercise and self-efficacy video interventions, whereas the individual group received physical exercise videos without self-efficacy components (Figure 1).
 Communication channels were established through WhatsApp for each group and monitored by researchers.
 Group communication occurred daily at the social worker's initiative, while the respondents themselves initiated individual communication.
+Data collection